 Two Examples of Top-Shelf CNC Machines

-Although modern computers are at the heart of every CNC machine, old-fashioned quality engineering separates the great ones from the also-rans.
+Although modern computers are at the heart of every CNC machine, old-fashioned quality engineering separates the great ones from the average.
 The CNC Masters Supra Vertical Knee Mill and their 1440 CNC Lathe Machine are two prime examples of excellence.
-Both CNC machines are built in the USA (Irwindale, California) and backed by an expert support team.
+Both CNC machines are built in the USA (Irwindale, California) and are backed by an expert support team.

 CNC Supra Vertical Knee Mills

-Available in two table sizes, the Supra is a Bridgeport-type CNC knee mill with lots of helpful features at a price that puts it within reach of small shops and hobbyists.
-This versatile CNC milling machine is ideal for production work, product development, rapid prototyping, engraving, and teaching applications in community colleges, vocation schools, and science labs.
+Available in two table sizes, the Supra is a Bridgeport-type CNC knee mill with lots of helpful features – at a price that puts it within reach of small shops and hobbyists.
+This versatile CNC milling machine is ideal for production work, product development, rapid prototyping, engraving, and teaching applications in community colleges, vocational schools, and science labs.
 The easy-to-learn controls and software mean employees will be creating simple and complex parts in short order.

 1440 CNC Lathe Machine

 Stop outsourcing your high-volume round work to the big shops and paying their exorbitant prices.
 The 1440 CNC Lathe can turn complex manual turning applications into easy-to-program language, and run those complicated parts accurately on production runs.
 And when you have only one piece to run, the 1440 CNC Lathe reverts to manual control quickly and efficiently, avoiding the need to write a CNC program for a short run.

 Talk to the CNC Lathe and Milling Machine Experts